RishiDarkDevil/Map-Location-Finder/README.md

 #### Note
 - The App might be bit sluggish with large number of screenshots.
 - Kindly, report any unexpected errors.
+- It will be hosted soon!
+Stay tuned.